 Of the 25+ ways to prove residency for tuition and financial aid, SB 5194 is the most accessible path to eligibility.
-It is now easier for all Washingtonians, including and especially undocumented students, to meet residency requirements for in-state tuition and all state aid financial aid programs, including WA College Grant.
+It is now easier for all Washingtonians, especially undocumented students, to meet residency requirements for in-state tuition and all state aid financial aid programs, including the WA Grant.